 or through your SoundExchange Direct account at [email protected] .
 You may also submit hardcopy forms via fax or postal mail to SoundExchange, but this may delay processing.
 SoundExchange’s address and fax number can be found at the bottom of this document. https://sxdirect.soundexchange.com

 Can I file one LOD to cover multiple sound recordings?

 Yes.
 An LOD directs SoundExchange to pay a portion of a specific Featured Artist’s royalties for one or more sound recordings to a specific Creative Participant.
 An LOD can include multiple sound recordings (or multiple albums) by the same Featured Artist, but cannot include multiple sound recordings by multiple Featured Artists.
 Please note that the LOD will apply to a given sound recording regardless of the album it appears on.
 In other words, if a specific sound recording appears on multiple releases, the LOD will be applied to all instances of the specific sound recording on all releases.

 How will I know that my LOD is set up?

-You will receive a notification when SoundExchange first receives your LOD application to confirm receipt.
+You will receive a notification of confirmation when SoundExchange receives your LOD application.
 The authorized contacts of the Featured Artist, the Creative Participant, and the person who submitted the LOD will receive further notification when the LOD is processed and becomes active.

-LOD recipients will begin receiving payments from SoundExchange the next pay period in which the Featured Artist receives payment (either the following month or the following quarter depending upon the structure of the Featured Artist’s account) after the valid LOD becomes active with a couple caveats listed below.
+Creative Participants will begin receiving payments from SoundExchange the next pay period in which their account reaches a distributable amount (either the following month or the following quarter depending upon the structure of their account) after the valid LOD becomes active with a couple caveats listed below.

 How will the payments I receive from SoundExchange pursuant to an LOD be reported to the Internal Revenue Service (IRS) and other tax authorities?